 Tatum was another key member of the Oakland Raiders known for their headhunting style of play and earned himself the moniker “The Assassin.”
 Due to his knack for dropping the boom with helmet-to-helmet hits, his name stuck.
 Although only 5’10”, 200 pounds was nothing close to big for NFL standards back then.

 So he made up for it with his hitting style, becoming one of the hardest hitters in NFL history.
 This earned him three Pro Bowl selections and even won him one Super Bowl ring with Oakland – however he is most known for hitting former Patriots wide receiver Darryl Stingley which left him paralyzed from chest down.
+Tatum was one of the greatest Raider safeties of all-time.

-Suh is one of the premier defensive tackles in the league, earning himself one of the highest salaries over time.
+Suh was one of the premier defensive tackles in the league, earning himself one of the highest salaries over time.
 But that hasn’t stopped him from stomping on opponents after the whistle is blown and initiating multiple fights on the field – all without reason or justification from such a star player!

 Dobler was accused of biting one opponent, although this wasn’t confirmed until later in his career.
 While Dobler claims his reputation as a dirty player is at least partly unwarranted, failing to deny attempts at injuring players only compounded their image; punching and even kicking his opponents during games weren’t uncommon either.